Skip to content

 Why It Happens So Easily During the Holidays

-Holidays stir up a perfect storm for old roles to resurface.
+Holidays are a perfect storm for old roles to resurface.

 1. The Environment Feels Familiar

-Even as adults, being in the same physical space, the family home, your childhood bedroom, the same dinner table, can trigger old emotional memories.
+Even as adults, sharing the same physical space — the family home, your childhood bedroom, the same dinner table — can trigger old emotional memories.

-Your nervous system recognizes it and subconsciously signals, “Time to play your part again.”
+Your nervous system recognizes it and subconsciously gives the signal, “Time to play your part again.”

 2. Family Systems Resist Change